 1. Preheat oven to 450 degrees.
 Line two rimmed baking sheets with foil and set a cooling rack inside each.
 Spray cooling rack with nonstick spray.

-2. Stir together panko and breadcrumbs in a mixing bowl and set aside for 10 minutes.
+2. Stir together panko and buttermilk in a mixing bowl and set aside for 10 minutes.

 3. Meanwhile, prepare other ingredients (lightly whisk eggs, chop prosciutto, chop parsley, mince garlic, dissolve gelatin).